Crave InfoTech Welcomes Holger Fritzinger as Strategic Advisor to Drive the Next Wave of SAP Innovation

 Crave InfoTech appoints Holger Fritzinger as Strategic Advisor to advance SAP innovation and accelerate enterprise digital transformation.

 Over the last few years, I’ve had the opportunity to support Crave InfoTech’s journey to becoming one of SAP’s top BTP partners.
-Now, I’m excited to help and take the company to the next level.”NJ, UNITED STATES, April 17, 2025 /EINPresswire.com/ -- As businesses worldwide accelerate their shift to AI, automation, and digital transformation, Crave InfoTech is expanding its leadership to match this momentum.
+Now I’m excited to help and take the company to the next level.”GERMANY, April 18, 2025 /EINPresswire.com/ -- As businesses worldwide accelerate their shift to AI, automation, and digital transformation, Crave InfoTech is expanding its leadership to match this momentum.
 The company proudly announces the appointment of Holger Fritzinger as Strategic Advisor.

 — Holger Fritzinger